Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 Perfdata / Metrics
 ------------------

-All numeric values are automatically returned as perfdata objects.
+By default, all numeric values are automatically returned as perfdata objects.

 Credits, License